rdkit/rdkit-js/typescript/README.md

 const secondMolecule: JSMol = window.RDKit.get_mol(smiles);
 ```

-## Step 4 - Instantiating a substructure Library
+## Step 4 - Instantiating a substructure library

-Instantiating a substructure Library with `new window.RDKit.SubStructLibrary` will also return an object of type `SubstructLibrary`.
+Instantiating a substructure library with `new window.RDKit.SubStructLibrary` will also return an object of type `SubstructLibrary`.

 ```typescript